VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 # Alerts are considered firing once they have been returned for this long.
 # Alerts which have not yet fired for long enough are considered pending.
+# If param is omitted or set to 0 then alerts will be immediately considered
+# as firing once they return.
 [ for: <duration> | default = 0s ]

 # Labels to add or overwrite for each alert.